difference between food poisoning and stomach flu

 The symptoms of food poisoning and stomach flu can be similar, but there are some differences between the two conditions.
 Stomach flu symptoms typically last for a few days to a week, while food poisoning can last for several days to a few weeks.
 Additionally, food poisoning can be more severe than stomach flu and can cause more serious complications like dehydration, especially in high-risk groups like young children, elderly people, and pregnant women.

-See also difference between acquired and inherited traits
+See also difference between macronutrients and micronutrients

 Treatment